bt3gl/building_blog/content/book_black_hat2.md

 sniff(filter="tcp port 110 or tcp port 25 or tcp port 143", prn=packet_callback, store=0)
 ```

-Running this script when loading load some mail client (such as [Thunderbird](https://www.mozilla.org/en-US/thunderbird/)) will allow us to see the login information, if they are sent to the server as plain text.
+Running this script when loading load some mail client (such as [Thunderbird](https://www.mozilla.org/en-US/thunderbird/)) will allow us to see the login information if they are sent to the server as plain text.

 -----------
 ## <a name="arp"></a> ARP Cache Poisoning

 I talked about [ARP cache poisoning using command line arpspoof](http://bt3gl.github.io/wiresharking-for-fun-or-profit.html) in my guide about Wireshark.
-Here we are going to see how to implement similar tool using Scapy.
+Here we are going to see how to implement a similar tool using Scapy.

-ARP cache poisoning works by convincing a target machine that we are the gateway, and then convincing the gateway that all traffic should pass through our machine.
+ARP cache poisoning works by convincing a target machine that we are the gateway and then convincing the gateway that all traffic should pass through our machine.

 Every machine in a network maintains an ARP cache that stores the recent MAC addresses that match to IP addresses on the local network.
 All we need to do is to poison this cache with controlled entries.

-The best way to test this is using a Windows virtual machine (take a look in [this guide I wrote](http://bt3gl.github.io/setting-up-a-playing-environment-with-virtual-machines.html)).
+The best way to test this is by using a Windows virtual machine (take a look in [this guide I wrote](http://bt3gl.github.io/setting-up-a-playing-environment-with-virtual-machines.html)).

 Before the attack, go to the Windows box, open the terminal (```cmd```) and check the IP and gateway IP address with```ipconfig```.
 Then check the associated  ARP cache entry MAC address with ```arp -a```.
 We are going to use the former information and we will see the ARP data being changed: